 Loughborough University is committed to allowing its employees to work dynamically with a combination of working on campus and remotely, where possible.
-This role has been identified as a role that could work dynamically and, if successful, the line manager will discuss these informal arrangements with you.
-Please note that there is a general expectation that the successful candidate will spend a minimum of 60% of their time working on the Loughborough campus.
+This has been identified as a role that could work dynamically and, if successful, your line manager will discuss these informal arrangements with you.
+Please note that there is a general expectation that the successful candidate will spend the majority of time working on the Loughborough campus.